Scientific Research on Blockchain Technology for the Benefit of Society

 The blockchain is a basic technology that allows values to be securely transferred directly between parties on the Internet.
 This can result in various advantages, such as higher efficiency by eliminating intermediaries, a higher level of transparency or the automation of processes by means of so-called smart contracts.
 The special combination of encryption, data verification and reconciliation mechanisms makes it virtually impossible for transactions to be subsequently manipulated or deleted.

-Support the BRL
+Support the Blockchain Research Lab

 In order to create and maintain a superb research environment that facilitates independent and interdisciplinary research by our scientists and scholarship holders, as a non-profit organisation, the Blockchain Research Lab depends on your commitment.
 We welcome all donations that will help us to sustainably change business and society!